DeterminateSystems/riff/README.md

 In cases like this, it's up to you to install missing external dependencies, which can be laborious, error prone, and hard to reproduce.

-Riff offers a way out of this.
+Riff offers a solution.
 It uses your project's language-specific configuration to infer which dependencies are required&mdash;or you can [declare them](#how-to-declare-package-inputs) if necessary&mdash;and creates a shell environment with all of those dependencies both installed and properly linked.